Back to MLP: A Simple Baseline for Human Motion Prediction: Experiments

 \section{Experiments}

-In this section, we present our experimental results.
-We first introduce datasets and evaluation metric in Section~\ref{sec:datasets}.
-Implementation details are provided in Section~\ref{method:detail}.
-We then present quantitative and qualitative results in Section~\ref{sec:experimental}.
-Finally, exhaustive analysis on the architecture, losses are detailed in Section~\ref{sec:abl}.
+In this section, we present our experimental details and results.
+We introduce the datasets and evaluation metric in Section~\ref{sec:datasets}, the implementation details in Section~\ref{method:detail}, and the quantitative/qualitative results in Section~\ref{sec:experimental}.
+An exhaustive ablation analysis is provided in Section~\ref{sec:abl}.